the-gigi/modern-go-programming/README.md

 # modern-go-programming

-The repo for my Go programming book
+The repo for my self-published Go programming book on LeanPub (slim chances I'll continue to work on it at this point)